ejplatform/django-boogie/README.rst

     $ python3 -m pip install django-boogie

 Or better yet, add it to your requirements.txt or setup.py.
-After installing with pip, you'll probably want to add ``'boogie'`` to your ``INSTALLED_APPS``.
+Boogie does not need to be added to your ``INSTALLED_APPS``.
+It requires Django 2.0+ and Python 3.6+.